 4279 1/2 Crenshaw Blvd.

-Harun Coffee is a community based Coffee Shop, gallery and select shop, featuring beans imported from Ethiopia and Tanzania and roasted in Arcadia, CA. In addition to coffee, they also serve smoothies, vegan donuts and toasts.
+This community-based coffee shop, gallery and select shop, features beans imported from Ethiopia and Tanzania, and roasted in Arcadia, CA. In addition to coffee, they also serve smoothies, vegan donuts and toasts.
 You can also find masks, hats, tees and more gear via their website.

 4336 Degnan Blvd.